 Foreign soap operas can be highly educational (and entertaining) for language learners, but what’s even more unexpected is that they can sometimes serve as tools to advance the causes of multilingualism and endangered language preservation.

 To this end, the online media company Viki teamed up with the Living Tongues Institute for Endangered Languages to promote endangered languages through television (namely, by crowdsourcing translations of shows like The Heirs, a popular Korean soap opera).

 Skeem Saam, a South African drama included below, won an award for being the nation’s most multilingual soap opera (or soapie, as they’re called in South Africa).
 You can hear the characters speaking a blend of various languages (including English), which is a testament to South Africa’s multilingual society (and 11 official languages).

-Whether they’re for a good cause or just for a good laugh, here are 9 melodramatic soap operas to make you feel more worldly.
+Whether they’re for a good cause or just for a good laugh, here are the 9 best foreign TV shows to watch if you want to feel more worldly.

 Turkish: Aşk-ı Memnu (Forbidden Love)